Small Modular Reactors are a required part of the net zero transition

 Our vision - safe, scalable & carbon-free baseload power

-Leadcold (Blykalla) was founded in 2013 by Janne Wallenius, Peter Szakalos and Jesper Ejenstam as a spin-off from the Royal Institute of Technology in Stockholm, where Janne Wallenius carried out research on design and safety analysis on lead-cooled reactor systems since 1996.
+Leadcold (Blykalla AB) was founded in 2013 by Janne Wallenius, Peter Szakalos and Jesper Ejenstam as a spin-off from the Royal Institute of Technology in Stockholm, where Janne Wallenius carried out research on design and safety analysis on lead-cooled reactor systems since 1996.

 The research brought together insights from fast reactor design, transient analysis, corrosion and materials science, nuclear fuel development, lead coolant chemistry, radiation damage, severe accident analysis, nuclear construction and operation of nuclear power plants to create a unique reactor design to provide safe, green baseload energy that is perfect to complement solar and wind energy.

 Historical concerns with nuclear are addressed

 Leadcold’s reactors are passively safe, which means that no supply of electricity, other means of power nor human action is required for emergency cooling of residual heat.
 Moreover, the lower power of SMRs as compared to larger reactors, means that less residual neat needs to be removed to ensure the integrity of the fuel cladding tubes.